sogilis/objectmother-builder-kotlin/README.md

   verified at compile time and object construction cannot be customized by traits
 * [faktory-bot](https://github.com/raphiz/faktory-bot): code generation, cannot handle immutable objects and object construction cannot be customized by traits

+## Further explorations

+* Is it possible with Kotlin 2, to extend any companion ?
+If yes, it may reduce the amount of generic code to write with many solutions.